baisharg/website/presentation-script.md

 ## SLIDE 16: DEMO [14:55 - 21:30]

-[Switch to live terminal - this was the content that was at slide 9, now moved here after all agents are explained]
+[Switch to live terminal - this was the content that was at slide 9, now moved here after all agents are explained]ggyG

 Bueno, ahora que conocen todos los agentes, vamos a verlos en acción.